4 Beginning Your Research

 A SAMPLE SEARCH

 If you have been assigned a research assignment about former President George H. W. Bush’s efforts to persuade the American public that the 1991 Gulf War was a worthwhile struggle, you might do some preliminary reading in the Encyclopedia Britannica and discover entries such as Iraq and the War of 1991, George Herbert Walker Bush, or Saddam Hussein.
-Additional background reading might be found doing a simple Google search for (“Gulf War” OR “Iraq War 1991”) AND “public relations.”
+Additional background reading might be found by doing a simple Google search for (“Gulf War” OR “Iraq War 1991”) AND “public relations.”

 SCIENCE = TRUTH?

 Many equate scientific studies with truth.
 One of the hallmarks of high quality scientific research is the ability to replicate experiments.
 Dr. Brian Nosek at the University of Virginia led a project where researchers attempted to replicate one hundred psychology experiments published in three leading journals.
-The results of his study showed that nearly two thirds of the results of the experiments could not be replicated (Open Science Collaboration, 2015).
-According to Nosek[1], “our best methodologies to try to figure out truth mostly reveal to us that figuring out truth is really hard.
+The study showed that nearly two thirds of the results of the experiments could not be replicated (Open Science Collaboration, 2015).
+According to Nosek, “Our best methodologies to try to figure out truth mostly reveal to us that figuring out truth is really hard.
 And we’re going to get contradictions.
 One year, we’re going to learn that coffee is good for us.
 The next year, we’re going to learn that it’s bad for us.
 The next year, we’re going to learn we don’t know” (Vedantam, 2015, para.
 7).

 When an experiment cannot be replicated, does that mean it’s wrong?
 Nosek said it’s possible that both studies are right, and that the inability to reproduce a study may be “a sign of uncertainty, not a sign of untrustworthiness… a signal there’s something going on that we don’t understand” (Vedantam, 2015, para.
 8).

 Vedantam (2015) believes that many “look to science to provide us with answers and certainty when science really is in the business of producing questions and producing more uncertainty” (para.
 15).
-He talks about the equivalence between science and journalism: journalists
+He also talks about the equivalence between science and journalism:

-paint a picture of the world every day, whether that’s a war zone or financial markets.
+(journalists) paint a picture of the world every day, whether that’s a war zone or financial markets.
 But we’re always doing it in the context of imperfect information.
 And especially when we’re covering things we don’t know much about – you know, a big breaking story, what we discover in the first few days is likely to get revised down the road.
 Now, you can throw up your hands and say, let’s not waste time reading or listening to the first draft of history.
 Let me just wait a month or a year for the whole picture to emerge.
 But I think most people would say the best information is still valuable, even if it’s going to get updated tomorrow.
 We need to think about scientific studies the same way. (para.
 15)

 FINDING IDEAS FOR TOPICS

-• Worried that your topic is too broad?
+- Are you worried that your topic is too broad?
 Talk to a subject librarian if you need help narrowing it down.

-• Journal articles are best for exploring more scholarly topics.
+- Journal articles are best for exploring more scholarly topics.
 Ask a librarian for recommendations.

-• Google can help you narrow down a topic if you already have a general idea of what you want to research.
+- Google can help you narrow down a topic if you already have a general idea of what you want to research.

 SCOPE OF THE PROJECT